YaelHernG/YaelHernG/README.md

-## Hi there, I'm Yael
+## Hi there, I'm Yael Hernandez !!
-I'm interested in system biology, mathematical modeling, inmmune diseases and machine learning.

-- 😄 Pronouns: He/him
-- 🎒 I am currently in the 4th semester of the undergraduate program in Genomic Science.
-- 📭 How to reach me: yaelhgs@gmail.com
+Currently, I'm part of the Genomic Sciences degree program at the UNAM in the ENES Juriquilla. 🧬

+I am interested in systems biology to understand molecular systems linked to immunological processes.

+I am passionate about mathematics, biology, and statistics.

+You can contact me at:

+• E-mail: yaelhgs@gmail.com

+• X(Twitter) : @yherngon

+• Bluesky:@yaelherng.bsky.social

+• Instagram: yayo.gleez

 -->